almsam/Cosc-305-recipe-sharing-app/README.md

 During my undergraduate studies at UBC, I  worked on this project as part of the Cosc 305 project management course.
 The project involved creating a recipe sharing web application called "Wooden Spoon".
 Below is an overview of the project, including team members, objectives, scope, and tech stack.

+The main takeaways from this class were learning how to effectively manage a software project, work collaboratively in a team, and apply project management principles to ensure timely delivery of a functional product.

 ### Members